 - Always fighting with your spouse?
-Effective communication—especially about feelings —is going to be an integral part of the solution.
+Effective communication—especially about how you’re feeling emotionally—is going to be an integral part of the solution.

 If you’re not clear about what your emotions are, how effectively will you be able to manage them?

-Like any other skill— speaking Mandarin, playing the Cello, or powerlifting—if we stop practicing, we lose competency.
-And it’s no different with our emotional lives.
+Like any other skill—from speaking French to powerlifting—if you stop practicing, you’ll lose competency.
+And it’s no different with your emotional life

-The habit of intellectualizing our emotions leads to a kind of cartoony impression of how we really feel—that we’re stressed or fine — but that’s rarely an accurate picture of something as complex and nuanced as a human being’s emotional life.
-So before we can change how we feel, we have to establish the habit of describing how we feel in plain, genuine language.
-No metaphors, no vague generic terms, just plain emotions.
+The habit of intellectualizing your emotions leads to a kind of cartoony impression of how you really feel—that you’re stressed or fine, for example.
+But that’s rarely an accurate picture of something as complex and nuanced as a human being’s emotional life…

-While uncomfortable, and even painful, sharing our feelings humanizes us and makes us relatable.
+While uncomfortable, sharing our feelings humanizes us and makes us relatable.
 Nobody wants to be friends with someone who’s just fine all the time.
 We all crave connections with people, not robots.

-Unfortunately, if we’re too afraid or uncomfortable to be vulnerable share how you feel, you’re likely to end up isolated, lonely, and feeling even worse.
+Unfortunately, if you’re too afraid or uncomfortable to be vulnerable share how you feel, you’re likely to end up isolated, lonely, and ultimately, feeling even worse.
 And this can be a difficult cycle to break out of.

 How to Stop Intellectualizing Your Emotions